sigstore/architecture-docs/fulcio-spec.md

 A CT log can grow indefinitely, only bounded by the size of the underlying database.
 A large CT log will take longer for auditors to verify, and will also increase the burden on log replicators.
 Therefore, log operators need to create log shards, where after a certain period, a new log is turned up and the old log is frozen, accepting no more entries.

 A log operator MUST create new log shards periodically.
 If temporarily sharded, the log operator SHOULD include either the year or month in the log name, depending on the frequency.
-For more details refer to [Spec: Transparency Service](https://docs.google.com/document/d/1NQUBSL9R64_vPxUEgVKGb0p81_7BVZ7PQuI078WFn-g/edit#heading=h.6w69n885z90t) and [Spec: Sigstore Public Deployment](https://docs.google.com/document/d/1C0naS8dP-k5c8z-kKa06ijyunYc8hswIwTY1nPm2M5g/edit#heading=h.sa2gitou4fkm)
+For more details refer to [Spec: Rekor, A Transparency Service](rekor-spec.md)and [Spec: Sigstore Public Deployment](sigstore-public-deployment-spec.md)

 ## 5. Threat Model

-See [Sigstore Threat Model (for website)](https://docs.google.com/document/d/13-nbmKqMqTUhsHc9L6V0j_8AWb5O-7f1qSpNyVFHbdQ/edit#heading=h.gj8hr3dbhp5z) for a more thorough analysis.
+Refer to [Sigstore Threat Model](https://docs.sigstore.dev/about/threat-model/) for a more thorough analysis.

 ### 5.1.
 Threats